alan-turing-institute/t0-1/results/performance.md

-# Knowledge retrieval summary results
+# Knowledge retrieval with a reasoning model: summary results

 ## Goal

 Answers to:
-1. Does RAG improve over no RAG? (results in table 2b vs 3a)
+1. Does RAG improve over no RAG?
-2. Does reasoning improve over only RAG? (s1 in Table 4 vs Qwen-32B in table 2b)
+2. Does reasoning improve over only RAG?
-3. Does domain-reasoning improve over general reasoning? (s1 vs Marcel)
+3. Does domain-reasoning improve over general reasoning?

 Performance is measured by the fraction of predictions of condition and severity that are correct.
 Some evaluations return $k$ possible